 4.4.4.
-Quality Control samples consisted of one method blank and one set of LCS/LCSD.
-No sample was designated to be spiked as MS/MSD, therefore results and recoveries of LCS/LCSD was used for both accuracy and precision.
+Quality Control samples consisted of one method blank, one set of LCS/LCSD and MS/MSD.
+Sample TMW63102023 was designated to be spiked as MS/MSD.
+Results and recoveries of LCS/LCSD and MS/MSD was used to evaluate accuracy and precision.
 Percent recoveries (%R) were within the established QC limits.

-Results for method blank was reviewed for each component and no target analyte was found in the method blank.
+Results for method blank was reviewed and no PCBs was found in the method blank.
 Surrogate recoveries were all within the method QC acceptance limits.